How to Use Trusts to Reduce Estate Taxes

 When creating an AB or ABC trust, it’s essential to properly set up the distribution formula from the B and C trusts to the surviving spouse.
 Our attorneys have reviewed hundreds AB and ABC trusts and find that many contain errors that could result in a loss of protection for the surviving spouse.

 To talk to a lawyer at our firm about how to minimize estate taxes, contact us to arrange a consultation with an experienced lawyer today.
-We have offices in Phoenix, Tucson, Albuquerque and communities throughout Arizona and New Mexico.
+We have offices in Phoenix, Tucson, and communities throughout Arizona.